 Work at UH Advertisement

-- For placement in lecturer pool for Fall 2016, Spring 2017 and/or Summer 2017.
+- For placement in lecturer pool for Spring 2019 and/or Summer 2019.
 Contingent on course offerings, sufficient enrollment, position clearance, and availability of funds.

 - To teach basic language skill courses in the target language.
 Maintain office hours and work with other language programs in integrating teaching efforts.
 Languages include Arabic, Bengali, Cambodian, Chamorro, Filipino, Hindi, Ilokano, Indonesian, Maori, Persian, Samoan, Sanskrit, Tahitian, Thai, Tongan, Urdu and Vietnamese.